BrayanGarciaMora/BookStore/README.md

 ###In this proyect we cread an app to sell book

-## Thecnologies for developer his proyect:
+## Technologies for developer his proyect: